tintinp/chloe-ting-extension/README.md

 This should give 18 different features for a sample.
 700ms per sample.

-### Example of some of the features
+### Examples of feature visualization

 Shaded area indicated when Chloe is speaking.
 As she speaks, background music volume ducted.
 As a result, bass and subs at around 50Hz amplitude dropped down to almost 0.
 ![~50 Hz](/assets/readme/images/ps1.png)

-This shows peaks when the timer is beeping at 1000Hz.
+Timer's beep has two pitches, one at 1000Hz and the other at 2000Hz.
+The plot below shows peaks in the 1000Hz bin.
 ![~1000 Hz](/assets/readme/images/ps23.png)

 This first MFFC coefficient reflected lower frequency in the Mel scale.
 When Chloe is speaking, the coefficient ducted.
 ![First Mel's Coefficient](/assets/readme/images/mfcc1.png)

-[Meyda](https://meyda.js.org/audio-features) defines this as _Determining how noisy a sound is.
+[Meyda](https://meyda.js.org/audio-features) defines this as _how noisy a sound is.
 For example a pure sine wave will have a flatness that approaches 0.0, and white noise will have a flatness that approaches 1.0_.
 When Chloe is speaking, there seems to be high fluctuation in this value.
-Vocal might have a more complex wave signature.
 ![Spectral Flatness](/assets/readme/images/spectral_flatness.png)

 ## Machine Learning